By Paul Tarins, IAR, RICP

 A CRT is a tax-exempt trust divided into two entities for the purposes of donating to the charity of your choice, while provisioning for a noncharitable beneficiary, such as the creator of the trust or any named individual or group.

 How it Works:

 By transferring low-cost basis assets to the CRT, two interests are created: income interest and remainder interest.
 The noncharitable beneficiary will receive income interest for a lifetime or at the conclusion of a designated term.
-The residual interest is passed on to a qualified charitable party, such as charities, family foundations, donor advised funds, and others specified in the trust document, as a delayed lump sum payment.
-An asset can be reallocated into any asset class or combination of assets that may be more appropriate to create a desired income stream, such as stocks, bonds, mutual funds, annuities and managed accounts.
+The residual interest is passed on to a qualified charitable party, such as charities, family foundations, donor-advised funds, and others specified in the trust document, as a delayed lump-sum payment.
+An asset can be reallocated into any asset class or combination of assets that may be more appropriate to create the desired income stream, such as stocks, bonds, mutual funds, annuities and managed accounts.

 Structuring Payments to Receive Income: